almostearthling/when-command/support/docs/tutorial.md

 ## Automated Backups

-In this example I will use [restic](https://restic.net/) as a personal backup tool: it is a great piece of software, which offers features normally available in professional backup tools in a streamlined CLI interface, can be used with an unimaginable amount of backends directly or by means of another great tool, that is [rclone](https://rclone.org/).
-Both are opensource, and both are very actively developed.
+In this example I will use [restic](https://restic.net/) as a personal backup tool: it is a great piece of software, which offers features normally available in professional backup systems in a streamlined CLI interface, can be used with an unimaginable amount of backends directly or by means of another great utility, that is [rclone](https://rclone.org/).
+Both are open source, and both are very actively developed.
 I'll assume that you already [installed](https://restic.readthedocs.io/en/stable/020_installation.html) _restic_ to [initialize](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html) a repository, for instance on a locally mounted SD card on a Windows PC.
 The process is as easy as the following interactive CLI session (via the _Terminal_ app or by manually starting `cmd`):

 ```text
 C:\Users\username> restic init --repo E:\Backups\bk_username